Dev-Op5/localssl/README.md

 # BASH Script: `localssl`

-_A Self-Signed Certificate to support HTTPS on Local Application Development that just works._
+_A **valid** Self-Signed SSL Certificate to support HTTPS on Local Application Development that just works._

 ## HIGHLIGHTS